MrBlinky/Arduboy-core/README.md

 # Arduboy-core
 An optimized Arduino core for Arduboy

-* Heavily assembly optimized wiring.h and other optimisation to other core files.
+* Heavily assembly optimized wiring.h and other optimisation to other core files to reduce code size.
-* Added soft bootloader and reset feature by pressing a button combination for 2 seconds.
-(Bootloader: LEFT+UP+A+B, Reset: DOWN+RIGHT+A+B)
+* Added soft bootloader and reset button feature.
+(Bootloader: Press LEFT+UP+A+B for two seconds, Reset: Press DOWN+RIGHT+A+B for two seconds)
+* Fixes the bootloader magic number problem.
-* Added new functions:
+* New functions:
 ### unsigned char buttonsIdleTime()
 Returns the time passed since the last button was released in 4.096 second units (ms/4096)